mcohen01/node-quickbooks/README.md

 <a name="deleteInvoice" />
 #### deleteInvoice(idOrEntity, callback)

-Deletes the Invoice from Quickbooks
+Deletes the Invoice from QuickBooks

 __Arguments__